 Preheat the barbecue, or oven to 200°C/400°F/gas 6.
 Take your chicken out of the fridge while you make the rub.

 In a pestle and mortar, bash up the fennel and cumin seeds and mix with the paprika, brown sugar, chilli powder, and a pinch of sea salt and black pepper.

-Preheat your barbecue or oven to 200°C/400°F/gas 6.
-Take your chicken out of the fridge while you make your rub.
-In a pestle and mortar, bash up your fennel and cumin seeds and mix with the paprika, brown sugar, chilli powder, salt and pepper.
-Stir in about 3 tablespoons of olive oil until you get a nice paste.
-Drizzle this rub all over the chicken, inside and out, using your hands to make sure you get it into all the nooks and crannies.
+Stir in 3 tablespoons of oil until you get a paste, then drizzle all over the chicken, inside and out, using your hands to make sure you get it into all the nooks and crannies.

-Crack your beer open, have a couple of good swigs so your can is just about half full, then lower your chicken’s cavity on to the top of the can so it looks as though the chicken is sitting on the can.
-A bit undignified, I know, but trust me – it’s going to be delicious.
+Crack open the beer, have a couple of good swigs so your can is just about half full, then lower the chicken’s cavity on to the top of the can so it looks as though the chicken is sitting on the can.

-Carefully sit the chicken on the bars of your barbecue or in a tray on the very bottom of your oven.
-Cook for around 1 hour 10 minutes to 1 hour 30 minutes or until it’s golden and delicious and the meat pulls away from the bone and the juices run clear.
+Carefully sit the chicken on the bars of the barbecue or in a roasting tray on the very bottom of the oven.
+Cook for 1 hour 10 minutes to 1 hour 30 minutes, or until the meat pulls away from the bone and the juices run clear.
 If this isn’t the case (all barbecues and ovens are slightly different) just cook for a bit longer.

-Once done, remove the can and loosely cover your chicken with foil and a tea towel while you get some grilled veg, salad or warm breads together – but trust me, it tastes so good you won’t need much else.
+Once done, carefully remove the can and loosely cover the chicken with foil and a tea towel while you get some grilled veg, salad or warm breads together – but trust me, it tastes so good you won’t need much else.